jon617/pw/README.md

 Download my `pw` stript (it's an executable text file) and install into `/usr/local/bin/`.
 Here's a quick way to install from a browser.

 1. Go to https://raw.githubusercontent.com/jon617/pw/master/pw
-2. Select All (or highlight all with your mouse) and pulldown Edit, Copy.
+2. Select All (or highlight all with your mouse) and Copy.
 3. Open a shell, terminal, or bash window on your Linux or Mac computer.
 On Windows, use Ubuntu.
 4. On your shell/terminal, type: `sudo cat > /usr/local/bin/pw` and enter your sudo password if prompted.
-5. Right-click on the shell/terminal window to paste the file.
+5. Right-click on the shell/terminal window to paste the script.
-6. Press **ENTER** to put a blank line at the end of the file you pasted.
+6. Press **ENTER** at least once to put a blank line at the end of the file you pasted.
 7. On a Mac press **⌘-D** or on Linux press **CTRL-D** to end the file.

 Now that you have the `pw` script added to your `/usr/local/bin` directory, make the script executable.
 Type: